What is CMMC 2.0?

 What is the timeline for the rollout of CMMC 2.0?

-- Phase 1: Will begin on the effective date of the final rule.
-At this time, CMMC Level 1 and 2 self-assessments will be a condition of award for those contracts that include a CMMC level requirement.
-Contracts may require Level 2 certification at DoD’s discretion.
+• Phase 1: Upon the above rule’s finalization, CMMC Level 1 and 2 self-assessments will be a condition of award for new contracts that include a CMMC level requirement.
+A limited number of contracts may require Level 2 C3PAO assessments at DoD’s discretion.

-- Phase 2: Six months later, DoD will start adding Level 2 certification requirements to applicable contracts.
-Level 3 certification requirements will be incorporated into applicable contracts at DOD’s discretion.
+• Phase 2: One year later, DoD will start adding Level 2 certification requirements to applicable contracts.
+Level 3 certification requirements will be incorporated into a limited number of applicable contracts at DOD’s discretion.

-- Phase 3: One year after phase 2, DoD will extend Level 2 certification requirements to existing contracts, and Level 3 certification will be required on applicable contracts.
+• Phase 3: One year after phase 2, DoD will extend Level 2 certification requirements to existing contracts, and Level 3 certification will be required on applicable contracts.
+DoD can begin to include Level 2 C3PAO assessment requirements in options to exercise active DoD contracts.

-- Phase 4: Starting one year after Phase 3, CMMC will apply to all DoD contracts above the MPT where a contractor handles FCI or CUI (except for purely COTS contracts).*
+• Phase 4: Starting one year after Phase 3, CMMC will apply to all DoD contracts above the MPT where a contractor handles FCI or CUI (except for purely COTS contracts).
+This will include options to exercise active contracts.*

 *Applicable contracts that are not awarded or extended during the phased implementation will incorporate CMMC 2.0 requirements upon their award/extension